Dmitry Leonov: Early years and career

 After the war, from September 1945, Leonov continued serving in the Far Eastern Military District.
 In 1947, he became Deputy Commander of the Moscow Military District for Political Affairs, and in 1950, he was appointed to the Military Council of the Leningrad Military District.

 On 8 July 1953 he was transferred to the Ministry of Internal Affairs (MVD) of the USSR, where he became a member of the Board and Head of the 3rd Directorate (Counterintelligence in the Soviet Army and Navy).
 On 17 March 1954 this directorate was integrated into the KGB of the USSR.

-On 12 June 1959 Dmitry Leonov retired.
+On 12 June 1959, Leonov retired.

 Personal Legacy

-Dmitry Leonov’s son, Lev, named his own son after his father.
+Leonov’s son, Lev, named his own son after his father.
 His grandson, also named Dmitry, currently lives and works in Cyprus, where the family moved after the general’s passing.

-Following in his grandfather’s footsteps, Dmitry Leonov now works at the financial regulator CySEC as a financial officer.
+Following in his grandfather’s footsteps, Dmitry Levovich Leonov now works at the financial regulator CySEC as a financial officer.
 For over seven years, he has been providing assistance to clients who have lost funds due to online investments, helping them recover their lost assets.